kiba/Writings/fac/chp20_survival.md

 # Chapter Twenty: Survival

-Sergeant Jaune Arc once tried to cheat his way into Beacon Academy so that he can become a huntsman, but he never thought much about what it would actually entrails.
+Sergeant Jaune Arc once tried to cheat his way into Beacon Academy so that he can become a huntsman, but at the time, he never thought about what it would actually entails.
 He wanted to save people, to be someone who matters.
 Of course, the sergeant knew better what to expect now.
-A huntsman frequently ended up missing, never coming back to his or her loved ones.
+A huntsman frequently ended up missing, never coming back to his or her loved ones, and most never reach old age.

 Instead of dying at the initiation ritual, Arc lived two more years into the future, became a real soldier, and got promoted up through the rank as the military expanded.
 He now patrolled with his squad and a couple of huntsmen-in-training from Beacon Academy.
 He was grateful for the force addition.
 They might take all the glory, but they reduce the risk of everyone dying as well.